seatable/seatable-admin-docs/docs/upgrade/extra-upgrade-notice.md

 ??? warning "Migration to storage server required"

-    **Important:** This change applies only to users whose initial installed version was 1.x or 2.x.:
+    **Important:** This change applies only to users whose initial installed SeaTable server version was 1.x or 2.x.:

     With SeaTable server version 3.0, a new storage server was introduced, which is the default storage type of bases since 3.0.
 If you started with version 1.x or 2.x, you might need to migrate some of your bases, because SeaTable will stop supporting the old storage mechanism with version 4.4.